-The law when towing a traditional trailer is reasonably clear whether in the UK or Europe.
-But tow a car behind a motorhome on an A-frame and the situation is not so clear.
+The law when towing a traditional trailer is reasonably clear throughout Europe.
+But tow a car behind a motorhome using an A-frame or dolly makes the situation less clear.

 There has been some debate around Directive 71/320/EEC and UNECE Regulation 13 concerning braking system type-approval, however this only relates to new vehicles.
 Motor vehicles and trailers are within the scope of these technical regulations but A-frame devices are not.

-Therefore the Club strongly advises you abide by the local laws for each country you travel through.
-In practice this means putting the car on a trailer.
+The Club strongly advises you abide by the local laws for each country you travel through.
+In practice this means putting the car on a trailer when outside the UK.